melhin/scheduler/README.md

    `python manage.py drf_create_token <username>` [to get user name use the django
     admin. ]
 6. Admin: username: admin password: admin

+### How to create users ?

+For now there are no api for registering or login.
+Everything can be done via the admin Admin can be used heavily for administation purposes and easy access to slots

+1. Login to the admin
+2. Go to the User model and create a user
+3. You must also create a user profile [this marks the user as candidate or interview] We have it as a seperate model for extension purposes
+4. Slots can be seen in the Slot model

 ### Running Via Docker